Martin-Jung/Homepage/hugo/content/project/birdlookup/index.md

 tags = ['python','coding']

 # Project summary to display on homepage.
-summary = "My very first python program ever.
-This little tool translates the names of any entered bird from German to English and Latin."
+summary = "A small little tool that translates the names of any entered bird from German to English and Latin."

-# Optional image to display on homepage.
-image_preview = "python.jpg"

 # Optional external URL for project (replaces project detail page).
 external_link = "https://github.com/Martin-Jung/BirdLookup"